JacobHunsberger/Chess350/README.txt

 You'll then create a clone of the repository on your own computer.

-The rest is pretty straight forward, email me if you have questions or something doesn't work.
+The rest is straight forward, email me if you have questions or something doesn't work.

-A shared project should look like a regular project but with orange cylinders on the iccons.
+A shared project looks like a regular project but with orange cylinders on the icons.